qiu-jinhui/openai-quickstart/langchain/openai-translator/README.md

 In the opened interface, you can:
 1. Upload a PDF file
+2. Select a translation model (including OpenAI and ChatGLM series models)
+3. If you choose a ChatGLM model, enter your ZhipuAI API key
-2. Select source and target languages
+4. Select source and target languages
-3. Choose a translation style (standard, novel, news, etc.)
+5. Choose a translation style (standard, novel, news, etc.)
-4. Click the translate button to start translation
+6. Click the translate button to start translation

+## Supported Models

+This project supports the following language models:

+### OpenAI Models
+- gpt-3.5-turbo
+- gpt-4

+### ChatGLM Models (requires ZhipuAI API key)
+- chatglm-turbo: An open-source general-purpose large language model from Zhipu AI
+- chatglm-pro: An advanced model with enhanced understanding and generation capabilities
+- chatglm-std: A standard large language model suitable for general translation tasks

 ## License